Moana (character)

-Moana Waialiki of Motunui is the title character of Walt Disney Animation Studios' 56th animated feature film Moana (2016).
-Created by directors Ron Clements and John Musker, Moana is originally voiced by Hawaiian actress and singer Auliʻi Cravalho.
+Moana of Motunui is the title character of the 2016 Walt Disney Animation Studios film Moana.
+Created by directors Ron Clements and John Musker, Moana is voiced by Hawaiian actress and singer Auliʻi Cravalho.
 As a toddler, she is voiced by Louise Bush.
-Moana is set to appear in the Disney+ sequel series Moana: The Series, which will premiere in 2024.
+Moana returns in the sequel film Moana 2, which premiered in November 2024, again voiced by Cravalho, as well as a live-action remake film, in 2026, in which she will be portrayed by Catherine Laga'aia.

 Inspired by Polynesian mythology, Moana is depicted as the strong-willed daughter of a chief of a Polynesian village, who is chosen by the ocean itself to reunite a mystical relic with the goddess Te Fiti.
 When a blight strikes her island, Moana sets sail in search of Maui (Dwayne Johnson), a legendary demigod, in the hope of returning the relic to Te Fiti and saving her people.
+She then forms a crew and embarks on a voyage to recover the lost island of Motufetu and restore the channels that connected the people of the sea.
+It comes at the cost of her life, but she is revived as a demigoddess.

 Moana received widespread critical acclaim for her independence as well as Cravalho for her vocal performance.
 By 2019, Moana was officially inducted into the Disney Princess line-up, becoming the twelfth member.